bennylin77/react-annotation-tool/README.md

 - [ ] Enable other shapes (e.g., circle) to annotate.

 ### Want to talk with me?
-I am seeking any sort of cooperation, especially, entrepreneurship and crowsourcing research.
+I am seeking for any sort of entrepreneurship and crowsourcing research opportunity.
 Please [contact me](https://www.linkedin.com/in/chi-benny-lin-508b841a/).